Sahara told to repay small investors $3.1 billion

 The sting in the judgment's tail was that Sahara must also pay investors - mostly from smaller towns and rural areas where banking penetration is low - interest at 15 percent from the day money was paid in.

-The group, which has interests ranging from financial services and housing to media and sports, said late on Friday it had complied with rules for such fund-raising, and assured investors that it was "healthy" enough to honor its payment obligations in time.
+The group, which has interests ranging from financial services and housing to media and sports, would not comment.

-"Here we want to inform all our Hon'ble Depositors and investors that you need not worry about anything and be at absolute peace...," Sahara said in a statement.

 "It is a landmark judgment given by the Supreme Court today which gives a lot of protection to investors," P. Venugopal, a lawyer representing India's market regulator, told Reuters.